Putin-linked businessman admits interference in US elections - ExBulletin

 Kremlin-linked entrepreneur Yevgeny Prigozhin admitted on Monday that he has interfered in the US election and will continue to do so, confirming for the first time charges he has denied in years.

-Gentlemen, we have intervened, are intervening and will intervene.
-Carefully, precisely, surgically and in our own way, as we know how to do, Prigozhin boasted in remarks posted on social networks.
+“We have interfered, are interfering and will continue to interfere.
+Carefully, precisely, surgically and in our own way,” Prigozhin said in comments posted on social media.

 A Justice Department spokesperson declined to comment.